Whenever I find myself around peaches, I immediately want to make an easy peach crisp.

 - In a large mixing bowl, combine peaches, vanilla beans or extract, ½ cup brown sugar and corn starch.
 Mix well to coat peaches.
 Pour in 9x13 pan.

-- In a small mixing bowl, combine butter, coconut oil, oats, ½ cup brown sugar, flour, cinnamon, and pecans.
+- In a small mixing bowl, combine butter, oats, ½ cup brown sugar, flour, cinnamon, and pecans.
 Use a fork or your fingers to press the ingredients together and mix in the butter and oil.
 Continue mixing until fats are incorporated throughout dry ingredients and mix is crumbly.

 - Sprinkle oat mixture on top of peaches to cover.
 Bake for 30-40 minutes, until topping is golden brown and peaches are tender when pierced with a fork.